Kaley Cuoco Looks Stunning In Floral Suit As She Hits The Red Carpet For Pit Bull Charity Event

 Another epic @standupforpitsfoundation event in the books!
 Thank you to everyone who came to support us 9 years in the making..one day we hope to stop all discrimination against these dogs and we won’t stop fighting for them until that day comes!
 Thank you @rebeccacorry for all you do, and yes Blueberry ???? made her red carpet debut!!???? ???? #adoptdontshop (thank you slick glam!
 Wearing @peterpilotto @stuartweitzman @bradgoreski @daniela_viviana @jamiemakeup @christinesymondshair )????????

-Animal-related causes have always been near to Kaley’s heart, and animals have always been very welcome in her home.
-Together, she and Cook have a small stable of animals in their home that includes a rabbit, several dogs, and a number of horses.
-For Karl, part of this is work-related as he is a professional equestrian, but Kaley has a love of horses as well and owns several of her own.
+Animal-related causes have always been near to Kaley’s heart, and pets have always been very welcome in her house.
+Together, she and Karl have a small stable of animals in their home that includes a rabbit, several dogs, and a number of horses.
+For Karl, part of this is work-related as he is a professional equestrian, but Kaley has a love of horses and owns several herself.

-In fact, Kaley told People magazine earlier this year that she and Karl first connected through their love of horses.
-Kaley said that the two first met at a horse show, and new immediately that they had a strong connection.
+In fact, Kaley told People earlier this year that she and Karl first connected through their mutual love of horses.
+Kaley said that the two first met at a horse show and knew immediately that they had a strong connection.

 “It was totally meant to be.
-We were pretty much a good match from the beginning,” Kaley shared.
+We were pretty much a good match from the beginning,” Kaley shared with the magazine.

 “We share so much love for animals — we love horses and we love the sport,” she added.